Do I Need Protein Powder?

 - To lose weight by filling up on protein without extra calories

 These are good reasons to need a protein powder.
+Notice that weight loss isn’t on of them.
+If that’s your goal, here are five weight loss numbers for you to focus on for the next 30 days.
 However, before adding a shake into your diet, we recommend that you first get your protein from whole food sources.

 No matter how good the protein shake is, it still can’t cover all of the micronutrient health benefits brought to you by legumes, beans, and nuts.